minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

       #.
 Configure an alias for each site

-         To check the existing aliases, use :mc-cmd:`mc alias list`.
+         To check the existing aliases, use :mc:`mc alias list`.

          For example, for three MinIO sites, you might create aliases ``minio1``, ``minio2``, and ``minio3``.

-         Use :mc-cmd:`mc alias set`
+         Use :mc:`mc alias set`

          .. code-block:: shell